 There are currently (2015) no federal government-backed standards that have established an acceptable level of “mold spores/mycotoxins/etc.” inside of a home/building.
 Currently, “guidelines” have been created throughout the world regarding “acceptable levels” of mold exposure but those levels vary significantly.
 This is because the effects of mold exposure per individual vary greatly.
 Said another way, you can have (2) people in a room being exposed to the same “amount/type” of “mold contamination” and those (2) individuals may have completely different reactions.

-Testing your indoor environment by a qualified professional, who not only understands fungal ecology but also the related building-sciences (i.e. how your home “communicates” with the surrounding areas), can help you determine whether you are dealing with a “mold problem” or not.
-If you think you know you have a mold problem in the building, and would like to know the extent of it (i.e what areas are contaminated), give Environmental Analytics a call for a free (no obligation/no contract) site visit (local customers only).
+Testing your indoor environment by a qualified professional, who not only understands fungal ecology but also the related building-sciences (i.e. how your home “communicates” with the surrounding areas), can help you determine whether you are dealing with an indoor mold problem.
+If you think you have a mold problem, and would like to know the extent of it (i.e what areas are contaminated), please contact Environmental Analytics.

 Some common locations in a building where mold may be found: